 The highest priority in the selection of projects for the TIP is to ensure the adequate reconstruction, maintenance and operation of the current transportation system.
-The State is programming five (5) roadway and bridge rehabilitation projects, two (2) maintenance projects, one (1) safety operations and maintenance project, and the construction of the Lincoln South Beltway in cooperation with the City of Lincoln.
-Lancaster County has one 1) safety improvement project and two (2) roadway capital projects.
-The City of Lincoln has two (2) system preservation projects, four (4) system optimization projects, six (6) capital roadway projects, along with maintaining the traffic optimization and ITS programs, ongoing street rehab and repairs, and the sidewalk maintenance program.
+The State is programming three (3) projects for major repairs/reconstruction, five (5) projects for repair and resurfacing, one (1) ITS projects, one (1) CBC bridge replacement, two (2) intersection improvement, the construction interchanges on US-77 and the study and construction of the Lincoln South Beltway in cooperation with the City of Lincoln.
+The City of Lincoln has four (4) projects programmed for major capacity improvements, four (4) major safety engineering projects, one (1) major bridge reconstruction project, along with maintaining the traffic optimization and ITS programs, ongoing street rehab and repairs, and the sidewalk maintenance program.
 This program of street and highway projects ensures the investment in our existing transportation infrastructure is preserved while advancing new road projects in the developing areas.
 The responsibility for the daily maintenance and operation of the local infrastructure continues to lie with the custodian of the road or local jurisdiction (City, County or State).
 The Railroad Safety District (RTSD) has completed a Transportation Planning and Environmental Linkages Study (PEL) for a project to be located at the 33rd Street, Adams Street, Cornhusker Highway/BNSF RR crossing at Cornhusker Highway (US-6) for grade separation.